Barrier-Certified Adaptive Reinforcement Learning with Applications to Brushbot Navigation: Preliminaries

-In contrast to the aforementioned approaches, we explicitly define a so-called reproducing kernel Hilbert space so that action-value function approximation can be conducted as supervised learning in that space, rather than presenting an ad-hoc kernel-based algorithm for action-value function approximation.
-Consequently, any kernel-based method can be straightforwardly applied.
-The Gaussian process SARSA can also be reproduced by employing a Gaussian process in the explicitly defined RKHS as will be discussed in Appendix \ref{appencomp}.
-We can also conduct action-value function approximation in the same RKHS even after the agent dynamics changes or the policy is updated if an adaptive filter is employed in the RKHS (See the remark below Theorem \ref{theoRKHS}) and Section \ref{experisimQfunc}.
-Specifically, in this paper, a possibly nonstationary agent dynamics is considered as described below.
+In contrast to these existing approaches, we explicitly define a so-called reproducing kernel Hilbert space (RKHS) so that adaptive supervised learning of action-value functions can be conducted in the same space without having to reset the learning.
+Consequently, we can also conduct an action-value function approximation in the same RKHS even after the agent dynamics changes or policies are updated (See the remark below Theorem \ref{theoRKHS} and Section \ref{experisimQfunc}).
+The GP SARSA can also be reproduced by employing a GP in the explicitly defined RKHS as is discussed in Appendix \ref{appencomp}.
+Specifically, in this paper, a possibly nonstationary agent dynamics is considered as detailed below.